Homogenization and corrector results for the stochastic non-homogeneous incompressible Navier-Stokes equations with rapid oscillation: Acknowledgments

 \section{Acknowledgments}

 Z. Qiu is supported by the National Natural Science Foundation of China (Grant No. 12401305), the National Science Foundation for Colleges and Universities in Jiangsu Province (Grant No. 24KJB110011) and the National Science Foundation of Jiangsu Province (Grant No. BK20240721).
-J. Chen and J. Duan are supported by the National Natural Science Foundation of China (Grant No. 12141107), the Natural Science Foundation of Guangdong Province(Grant No. 2025A15150111 88), the Cross-Disciplinary Research Team on Data Science and Intelligent Medicine (Grant No. 2023KCXTD054), and the Guangdong-Dongguan Joint Research Fund (Grant No. 2023A15151400 16).
+J. Chen and J. Duan are partly supported by the NSFC W2541005, the Guangdong Provincial Key Laboratory of Mathematical and Neural Dynamical Systems (Grant 2024B1212010004), the Cross Disciplinary Research Team on Data Science and Intelligent Medicine (2023KCXTD054), and the Guangdong-Dongguan Joint Research Fund (Grant 2023A151514 0016).